 This has strengthened our resolve though, too.
 The laity comprises the majority of the Body of Christ, and we are tired of feeling helpless.
 Every critical work must be rooted in prayer, and right now we need to pull out the “big guns” — powerful intercessors like St. Thérèse, to share in this work of prayer.
 Begin on Wednesday, February 26 to intentionally pray for priests for 40 days of Lent – or if you’re a bit late, no worries, join in at any point.
 We hope that you will join us.
 It’s super EASY – we’ve prepared everything for you already!

 THE 40 DAYS TO PRAY FOR PRIESTS OVERVIEW

 The breakdown is below.
 We’ve prepared simple, downloadable tools for you to make this seamless to integrate into your prayer time.

 We commit to pray for one priest each day — their vocation, holiness, intentions, etc. — for 40 days.

-Ends: 40 days later (but hey, perhaps you’ll be inspired to keep praying daily like St. Thérèse.)
+Ends: On Holy Saturday, April 8, 2020, or 40 days later if you started later.
+But, perhaps you’ll be inspired to keep praying daily like St. Thérèse. 😉